KentStateWeb/rwd/advanced/syllabus/index.md

 In this course, students will:

+* Course goals here

 ### Learning outcomes

 Most importantly, by the end of this course, students will be able to:

+*  Learning outcomes here

 ### Course Textbook and Materials

 No required textbooks.
+I will assign select readings from [Brad Frost's Atomic Design book](http://atomicdesign.bradfrost.com).

 This course will also make use of video tutorials from Lynda.com (available at no charge to students taking this course), as well as free online readings and videos.

 ### Class Structure

+This will be a non-traditional class, as there won't be formal lectures or testing.
+Classes will loosely run as follows:

+1. Weekly group "stand-up" sessions: 5-10 minutes each.
+Each team lead will provide updates from the group on what they worked on during the previous week, any problems they are having and what they expect to focus on for the next week.
+2. Collaborative working time and consultation with the instructor.
+3. Solidify tasks and planning for the coming week.

 ### Preparing for Class
 Students are expected to come to class prepared.
 This means:

-* Familiarization with the required readings or videos.
+* Familiarization with the recommended readings or concepts, based on tasks for the week.
-* Readiness to participate in class discussions and activities.
+* Readiness to participate in discussions, work sessions and update sessions.
-* Participating in class discussions and hands-on activities.
+* Turning in assigned journal entries prior to class beginning.
-* Completing assignments on time and submitting them properly to GitHub each week.
+* Completing assigned tasks and updating team lead each week.

 ### Course Schedule

-This course will be divided into four parts.
-Readings, lecture notes and information on preparing for class will be posted to the [class website](http://www.rwdkent.com).
+Readings, lecture notes and information on preparing for class will be posted to the [class website](http://www.rwdkent.com) and the Basecamp project management system.

-Please see the [Detailed Course Schedule](http://www.rwdkent.com/advanced/schedule) for specific dates, times and assignments.
+Because of the nature of this project, dates and priorities may change as the project progresses.

 <div class="page-break"></div>